-There are additional requirements for artificial turf fields.
-Please ensure you also follow the Park Board's AT Field Terms & Conditions.
+There are additional usage requirements for artificial turf fields.
+Please ensure you follow the Park Board's AT Field Terms & Conditions.

 Note that if a field is damaged as a result of play during inclement weather, the Park Board may not provide an alternative facility for future games.
 In addition, the Park Board has charged user groups for damage caused during a field closure.
 Thus, it is in everyone's interest to ensure that fields are not used when damage to the playing surface may occur.

-If there are 'spirit violations' originating from one or more players on a team, the league will investigate any reported incident and respond as follows:
+If 'spirit violations' by one or more players on a team are reported to the VUL, the league will investigate any reported incident, and respond as follows:

-- If, after an investigation by the VUL, it is found that a player or players were found to be in violation of the Spirit of the Game during a specified incident, that player's team will receive a first warning.
+- If, after an investigation, it is found that a player or players were in violation of the Spirit of the Game during a specified incident, that player's team will receive a first warning.

 - If another violating incident occurs by a member or members of the same team, a second warning will be issued.

 - If a third warning is necessary, the team in question will be suspended indefinitely from playing in the Vancouver Ultimate League.

 - If a dangerous play results in a severe injury to a member of the opposing team, a player may get a suspension from the league as per the league's discretion.

 In extreme circumstances, more than one strike may be issued for a given violation, and/or teams may be directed to take specific actions which will allow them to continue participating in the league.

 NOTE: Although violations are often performed by specific individuals, the VUL usually places responsibility for those actions on the team as a whole.
 In some circumstances, we may suspend individual players.